 560 kg/m3 (35 lbs/ft3)

-A stable and straight grain wood, it machines well and is excellent for workability.
+Cherry is a stable and straight grain wood.
+It machines well and is excellent for workability.
 Common sapwood can lead to higher waste.
 Staining can occasionally produce blotchy results.
 Avoid using gel-based stain or using a sanding-sealer before staining.